-The solution identified during the mapping materialised in a financial literacy kit and a digital registration tool.
+This, combined with weak elements within the chain and opportunities to increase impact, resulted in the creation of a financial literacy kit and a digital registration tool.

-Registration system: During the early mapping and research period, DwB observed another challenge within the Cash for Work programme.
-The registration of the participants in the programme was entirely manual and frequently led to errors.
-DwB aligned already existing technology and infrastructure and developed a digital registration system using QR codes.
-The concept can be used without network coverage and minimizes the load of paperwork and manual documentation.
+A registration system was developed to be adapted by the programme, by aligning already existing technology and infrastructure and developing a digital registration system using QR codes.
+During early mapping and research, DWB observed another challenge, with the registration of the participants in the programme which was entirely manual and frequently led to errors.
+The concept developed can be used without network coverage and minimizes the load of paperwork and manual documentation.
 It has made the registration and storing of information of the participant a lot easier for the implementing partners and for WFP.